brad-cannell/DETECT-RPC-APS-BL-Dashboard/README.md

 ## Introduction

-The DETECT RPC APS BL Dashboard project provides a Quarto dashboard to efficiently monitor new and existing submission for the APS Baseline data.
+The DETECT RPC APS BL Dashboard project provides a Quarto dashboard to efficiently monitor new and existing submissions for the APS Baseline data.

 ---